WWCP Faculty

 Gennia Wellington, WWCP

 Gennia Wellington is the current Workers’ Compensation Manager for the self-insured self-administered workers’ compensation program at King County.
-She is celebrating her 20th year working in the workers’ compensation field.
+She has over 20 years working in the workers’ compensation field.
 She is the proud bearer of the WWCP designation and WA State Self-Insured Department Claims Administrator certification.